 I have been doing a combo of yoga, body pump, and biking.

-I can actually say biking now instead of just spinning since I just bought a bike!
+I can actually say biking instead of just spinning since I just bought a bike!
 Exciting right?!
 I have always been a little curmudgeon-y (not a real word but go with it) about biking.
-Most likely because I am intimidated by road biking and they only time I ever really bike is while on vacation.
-We seem to always rent bikes on vacation and I love it.
-Why I didn’t think it would translate to home I just don’t know.
+This is most likely because I am intimidated by road biking and the only time I bike is on vacation when we rent them.

 What else am I thinking?